kerkhoffa/Ecology-Course/assignments/IntroToEcology.md

 layout: page
 element: assignment
 title: Intro to Ecology
-language: R
+language:
-exercises: ['Climate Space', 'Megafaunal Extinction']
+exercises:
-points: [40, 60]
+points:
 ---

-#### Learning Objectives
+#### Objectives

-> Following this assignment students should be able to:
+> Before class on Thursday
 >
-> - properly structure a computational project
+> - effectively communicate their
 > - use good style
 > - start to build more complex computational tasks